ANCHOR

 Background to the Study

 The Auckland Steroid Study was the first randomised trial of antenatal corticosteroids to be undertaken in the world.
 When the mothers in the study were pregnant, there was a risk that they may give birth early (preterm).
 They received corticosteroids, or a matching placebo, before the birth.
 The study showed that corticosteroids reduced death and illness in their babies, and appeared to be safe in the short term.
-These “babies” were born between 1969 and 1974 and will now be around 50 years old.
+These “babies” were born between 1969 and 1974 and are now around 50 years old.

 The ACTORDS study was a multi-centre study undertaken at 23 centres across New Zealand and Australia between 1998 and 2004.
 Mothers who took part in this study had already received one course of corticosteroids, but were still at risk of preterm birth a week or more later.
 They were randomised to receive repeat corticosteroids or a placebo.
 That study showed that repeat corticosteroids further reduced the risk of lung disease and other serious illness in their babies and appeared to be safe up to 2 years and 6 - 8 years of age.
-These “babies” will now be around 20 years old.
+These “babies” are now around 20 years old.

 The ANCHOR study is following up the children and grandchildren of women who took part in the Auckland Steroid Trial and the ACTORDS trial to determine what effect (if any) the treatment had on their health and well-being as an adult, as well as on the next generation.